Arts & Culture

 She embodies “the chic Parisian woman, always impeccable, who leaves nothing to chance”, said her daughter Olivia, who took over from her.

-This film looks back at the career and legacy of this icon.
+This film looks back at the career and legacy of this icon of the eighties.

 From conception to fame

-This series tells the story of the greatest works of art exhibited in major museums to better understand what made them famous.
+This series tells the story of great works of art exhibited in major museums to understand better what made them famous.

 Each episode follows the journey of a painting or a sculpture, from its genesis to the moment it became prominent.